aawadallak/Comments-section/README.md

 Before we start, you gonna have installed on your machine, the following tools:
  [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
- Also, you should have a good code editor with you as an example:[VSCode](https://code.visualstudio.com/)
+ Also, you should have a good code editor with you as an example: [VSCode](https://code.visualstudio.com/)

 ```bash